Dianabol Steroid

 Dianabol tablets

-Metandienone confiscated by the Drug Enforcement Administration (DEA) in 2008.
+The Drug Enforcement Administration (DEA) confiscated Metandienone in 2008.

 Generic names

 Metandienone is the generic name of the drug.
-It is its INN Tooltip International Nonproprietary Name.
-Methandienone is its BAN Tooltip British Approved Name.
+It is its INN, International Nonproprietary Name.
+Methandienone is its BAN (British Approved Name) tooltip.
 Métandiénone is its DCF Tooltip Dénomination Commune Française.
 It is also referred to as methandrostenolone and as dehydromethyltestosterone.
 The former synonym should not be confused with methylandrostenolone.
 It is another name for a different AAS known as metenolone.

 Brand names

 Metandienone was introduced and formerly sold primarily under the brand name Dianabol.
-It has been marketed under a variety of other brand names.
-These include Anabol, Averbol, Chinlipan, Danabol, Dronabol, Metanabol, Methandon, Naposim, Reforvit-B, and Vetanabol among others.
+It has been marketed under various other brand names.
+These include Anabol, Averbol, Chinlipan, Danabol, Dronabol, Metanabol, Methandon, Naposim, Reforvit-B, and Vetanabol, among others.

 Metandienone, along with other AAS, is a schedule III controlled substance in the United States under the Controlled Substances Act.